Check in with yourself with this simple technique

 Reconnect with your body, your breath, and your moment

-A regular self check-in is a powerful way to pause, reconnect, and realign with how you're really feeling — mentally, physically, emotionally, and energetically.
+A regular self check-in is a powerful way to pause, reconnect, and realign with how you're really feeling, mentally, physically, emotionally, and energetically.

 How to Do a Simple Body Scan Check-In

 If you often forget to take a moment, try setting a reminder on your phone at regular intervals.
-You only need 3–5 minutes.
-Here’s how to begin:
+You only need a few minutes.

 1. Ground Yourself